ukparliament/weeknotes.data-search/10/index.md

 ### Machines that do learning

 Raphael went along to the [GDS](https://gds.blog.gov.uk/) data accelerator course and learned about how hyperparameter tuning can help with the toolkit for the Indexing and Data Management Section.
-He also with Angela on her application to join the next cohort.
+He also worked with Angela on her application to join the next cohort.

 ### Measuring things